pronoiac/paip-lisp/docs/chapter15.md

 Both `poly+poly` and `poly*poly` make use of the function `normalize-poly` to "normalize" the `result`.
 The idea is that `(- (^ 5) (^ x 5))` should return 0, not `#(x 0 0 0 0 0 0)`.
-Note that `normal` ize`-poly` is a destructive operation: it calls `delete,` which can actually alter its argument.
+Note that `normalize-poly` is a destructive operation: it calls `delete,` which can actually alter its argument.
 Normally this is a dangerous thing, but since `normalize-poly` is replacing something with its conceptual equal, no harm is done.

 ```lisp